SuYe99/VSA_COLD/README.md

 [1] The C version now outputs change magntidue for each band, instead of one change magnitude for only the 'feature band' (i.e., the band detects change) in original matlab version.
 The intention to do this is to output change magnitudes for multiple VSA angles which should be informative for indicating change types for future;

 [2] the probability now is between 0 and 100.
-I removed the digit that the Matlab version used to indicate the 'feature band', as the feature band could be indicated by 'change magnitudes'.
+I removed the digit that the Matlab version used to indicate the 'feature band', as the feature band could be indicated by the maximum 'change magnitudes'.

 [3] The order of model parameters now (such as magnitudes, rmse) follows the order 'all_model, [0,20], [20,40], [40, 60]', not '[0,20], [20,40], [40, 60], all_model' in the matlab

+## 4. Efficiency (what if it is too slow)

+The original VSA_COLD is 50-100 slower than the COLD algorithm.
+There two parameters in [defines.h](defines.h) you may consider to change for an efficiency improvement:

+**UPDATE_FREQ**:  the model update interval.
+The default is 1.
+You may consider to change it to 3 with 3 times efficiency boost (see the below testing results)

+**ROBUST_FIT_TIMES**: the iteration times of fitting for the robust fitting algorithm.
+The default is 50.
+I haven't tested it yet but it seems that it could be decreased at no cost of accuracy.

-## 4. Tests
+## 5. Tests

 I gave two testing mode, **P**ixel-based and  **A**ccuracy-assessment mode, in [main.c](main.c):